Slickytail/ComfyUI-StyleGuide/README.md

 Additionally, the algorithm has trouble replicating photographic styles (it works better with animated, painterly, and artistic ones).

 Recommended settings:
+ - **Use an SDXL finetune, rather than the base model**.
+In the base model, the subject easily becomes unrecognizable.
+I've had good results with [RealvisXL5](https://civitai.com/models/139562?modelVersionId=789646), for example.
  - CFG around 3.0
  - A short, not too detailed positive prompt
  - 30 steps